 Allergies e.g. rhinitis – Antihistamines: zyrtec, clarity or intranasal corticosteroid

 This first stage may also include recommending water filtration systems which will remove harmful chlorine, toxins and metals but will keep in the healthy minerals.
-We would also check liver function and look for evidence of a leaky gut, another key factor in the development of allergies.
-If healing was needed, an individualized prescription for supplementation would be given, including a course of probiotics to replace the good bacteria.
+We would also check liver function and look for evidence of a leaky gut; another key factor in the development of allergies.
+If healing was needed, an individualised prescription for supplementation would be given, including a course of probiotics to replace the good bacteria.

 The second stage is about helping the body to heal itself and at IMI we offer a range of treatments including supplementation, herbal therapy, homeopathy, hydrotherapy and acupuncture.
 Properly prescribed potent herbal treatments and clinical grade supplements can restore repair the organs and systems of the body in a deep way.
-This is because, unlike pharmeuctical medication, herbs are natural organic compounds which can work in harmony with the body, rather than be another substance for the body to process.
+This is because unlike pharmeuctical medication, herbs are natural organic compounds which can work in harmony with the body, rather than be another substance for the body to process.
 Homeopathy is particularly effective when treating allergic symptoms and helps to identify the causes.
 It’s also safe and effective for children.

 The final stage would be to strengthen the immune system, decrease toxicity, normalize inflammatory reactions, optimise metabolic function and balance our regulatory systems to enhance regeneration.
 This would be approached using individually prescribed supplementation and would include natural anti-inflammatory products, botanical medicine, nutrients, high doses of vitamin D and glandulars such as: Curcumin; Boswelia; Green tea; and Quercetin.